Data protection policy

-We recognise that transparency is an ongoing responsibility.
+We acknowledge that transparency is an ongoing responsibility.
 Therefore, we will continually review and update this data protection policy in order to ensure our compliance with applicable personal data law from time to time.

 Please contact us if you would like to exercise your rights as described above, or if you have questions about our processing of your personal data or this data protection policy.

 Implement Consulting GroupCBR: 32767788Attn.: firstname.lastname@example.orgStrandvejen 54, 2900 HellerupTel: +45 4586 7900

 You may also get in touch with your contact person at Implement, who will be able to help you contact the right person.